 Immediately after the pandemic began, doctors found that a weak interferon response to SARS-CoV-2 infection resulted in some of the most severe cases of COVID-19.
 This knowledge led Chanda and her collaborators to search for human interferon-stimulated genes (ISGs), which act to limit SARS-CoV-2 infection.

-"We found that 65 ISGs controlled SARS-CoV-2 infection, including some that inhibited the virus's ability to enter cells, some that suppressed the production of RNA (which is the lifeblood of the virus), and a group of genes that inhibited the assembly of the virus, ”says Chanda.
+"We found that 65 ISGs controlled SARS-CoV-2 infection, including some that inhibited the virus's ability to enter cells, some that suppressed the production of RNA (which is the lifeblood of the virus), and one group of genes that inhibited the assembly of the virus, ”says Chanda.
 "What was also of great interest was the fact that some of the ISGs showed control of even unrelated viruses, such as seasonal flu, West Nile and HIV, which leads to AIDS."

 A weapon against infection